tdwg/website/conferences/2025/biss-extended-abstract-call/index.md

 ## Eligibility

-Only an abstract approved for presentation, whose presenter is registered for the conference, is eligible for submission as an extended abstract. *The person submitting the extended abstract to BISS may be a different co-author from the one who submitted the original abstract to Living Data 2025\.* It is important that the submitting author be available to handle reviews in a timely manner.
+This abstract must be an _expanded version_ of what was submitted, accepted, and presented by a registered participant at Living Data 2025. *The person submitting the extended abstract to BISS may be a different co-author from the one who submitted the original abstract to Living Data 2025\.* It is important that the submitting author be available to handle reviews in a timely manner.

 ## Cost